jeanj-dev/python_mini_projects/README.md

 ## Skills Demonstrated
 - User input and output
-- Numeric calculations
+- Numeric calculations and financials formulas
 - Program structure
-- Problem-solving
+- real-world problem-solving
+- Modeling investment growth over time
 - iterative problem-solving using loops

 ## How to Run
 Run any file using: